 For each rule in the trading cycles family, the probabilistic rule associated with it is the same rule as the random priority rule \citep{bade19equiv}.
 This result holds for each preference profile, and in particular of course, it holds on the subdomain of problems with profiles of single-peaked preferences.
-Thus, on this domain her equivalence result remains true; yet, on this subdomain, there may be rules that are not the trading cycles rules, but are still \textit{efficient}, \textit{strategy-proof}, and \textit{non-bossy}.
-In fact, the crawler is an example (Appendix \ref{example_ap}).
-Therefore, our Theorem \ref{thm_random} cannot be deduced from \cite{bade19equiv}'s previous result.
+Thus, on this domain, her equivalence result remains true; yet, on this domain, there may be rules that are not trading cycles rules, but are still \textit{efficient}, \textit{strategy-proof}, and \textit{non-bossy}.
+In fact, the crawler is an example if such a rule (Appendix~\ref{example_ap}).
+Therefore, our Theorem~\ref{thm_random} cannot be deduced from \cite{bade19equiv}'s previous result.